PoisotLab/ms_betacov_mapping/README.md

-In @fig:trivariate, this corresponds to yellow areas (dynamics dominated by low viral sharing, with equal contributions of selection mosaics and trait remixing; southeast Asia, and the Indian sub-continent), green-yellow areas (dynamics with low viral sharing but dominated by the selection mosaic effect of host diversity; Africa below the Sahara desert), and red-yellow areas (dynamics with low viral sharing but dominated by trait remixing in host communities; the Middle East).
+In @fig:trivariate, this corresponds to yellow areas (dynamics dominated by low viral sharing, with equal contributions of selection mosaics and trait remixing; southeast Asia, and the Indian sub-continent), green-yellow areas (dynamics with low viral sharing but dominated by the selection mosaic effect of host diversity; sub-Saharan Africa), and red-yellow areas (dynamics with low viral sharing but dominated by trait remixing in host communities; the Middle East).
 Translating this axis of variation back into a univariate risk map ([@fig:risk]) highlights that this evolutionary landscape has a striking correspondence to regions where